HomeTriviaMusicHallelujah Chorus

 2.

-Handel originally scored the 'Hallelujah Chorus' for a small choir of about 20 singers.
+Handel originally performed the 'Hallelujah Chorus' with a small choir of about 20 singers.

 Click to reveal answer ›